 Steve Goldman is the managing partner of the firm and a nationally recognized trial lawyer with over 35 years of experience litigating and trying a diverse range of cases throughout the United States.
 He has tried cases and/or argued appeals in jurisdictions as diverse as Connecticut, Massachusetts, New York, Kansas, Arkansas, Oklahoma, and Louisiana.

 Steve has served as counsel for insurers in many of the country's most significant property insurance and class action cases.
 These include The Standard Fire Insurance Company v.
 Knowles (Supreme Court of United States holding that plaintiff's stipulation cannot defeat federal jurisdiction under Class Action Fairness Act); Travco v.
 Ward (Virginia Supreme Court upholding trial court's judgment that property insurance policies do not cover losses caused by presence of Chinese drywall); Sher v.
 Lafayette Insurance Company (Louisiana Supreme Court upholding the flood exclusion in Louisiana following Hurricane Katrina); Landry v.
 Louisiana Citizens Insurance Company (Louisiana Supreme Court holding Louisiana's Valued Policy Law inapplicable to certain Katrina-related claims); Johnson Gallagher Magliery LLC v.
 Charter Oak Fire Ins.
 Co.
 (U.S. District Court, Southern District of New York granting partial summary judgment in favor of insurer in applying flood exclusion to loss of electrical power in lower Manhattan and precluding business income losses related to Superstorm Sandy power interruption) and Streamline Capital v.
 Hartford Insurance (refusing to adopt the time necessary to rebuild the World Trade Center as the "period of restoration" for WTC tenants).

-Mr. Goldman also has significant experience litigating class actions, especially those based on insurance coverage issues and insurer market conduct.
-In addition to the Knowles case, he has successfully argued class action related appeals in three federal circuits and in state appellate courts, and he has successfully defeated class certification in many state and federal trial courts.
+Steve also has significant experience litigating class actions, especially those based on insurance coverage issues and insurer market conduct.
+In addition to the Knowles case, he has successfully argued class action related appeals in three federal circuits and in state appellate courts, and has successfully defeated class certification in many state and federal trial courts.